Google Voice for Apartment Buzzer: Does It Actually Work?

 Verdict

 Google Voice works as a basic intercom number.
 It keeps your personal cell private and gives you a local area code.
 But it doesn't automate anything — you still manually answer and press 9.
-BuzzBot does the job Google Voice doesn't.
+See how BuzzBot works to understand the difference.

 Automate your apartment intercom